STR Regulations & Maine Airbnb Laws

 The following regulations are in place:

-• Point of Contact: Hosts must supply an emergency contact who canbe available 24 hours a day to respond to complaints regarding the condition, safety, or operation of the dwelling unit as a rental or the conduct of guests.
+• Point of Contact: Hosts must supply an emergency contact who can be available 24 hours a day to respond to complaints regarding the condition, safety, or operation of the dwelling unit as a rental or the conduct of guests.

 • Insurance: Hosts must provide a certificate of insurance that expressly acknowledges that the property may be used for short-term rental business activity and evidencing (a) property insurance and (be) general liability insurance appropriate to cover the rental use in the aggregate of not less than $1 million.
 (Hosts may also provide proof that the owner conducts rental transactions through a hosting platform that provides equal or greater coverage.
-The owner must maintain such insurance coverage for the duration of the annual registration period.)
+The owner must maintain such insurance coverage for the annual registration period.)

 • Other: Hosts and renters must adhere to the standards of the Freeport Loitering, Curfew, and Noise Ordinance.
 Violations of the referenced Ordinance shall be punishable by a civil penalty.